Learn something new every day

 A digital subscriber line access multiplexer (DSLAM) isn’t necessarily configured for Internet protocol, and the original iterations weren’t.
 This device is a core part of modern telephone exchanges, but as more and more telephone companies have begun expanding their offerings to include cable Internet access and other digital communications, the IP component has become increasingly important.

 Telephone exchanges are basically centers where calls are routed and directed.
 Some of the earliest exchanges were actually manned by people; operators worked a switchboard and manually routed calls to their intended recipients.
 Simple analog technology made this work more efficient, and DSLAMs were some of the first machines to take on this tasking in the digital age.

-Currently there are two main types of core network in the US.
-The older network is a mixture or analog and digital technologies and carries most of the voice traffic, and the newer IP network.
-The older network is a hybrid of old analog equipment, coupled with newer digital equipment all sharing the same space.
+There are two main types of core network in most countries.
+The older network is a mixture or analog and digital technologies and carries most of the voice traffic, while the newer IP network handles most online requests and data transfers.
+The older network is a hybrid of old analog equipment coupled with newer digital equipment all sharing the same space.
 This network has been around for years, and is upgraded as money and technology allow.

 Traditionally, a DSLAM would pass the IP traffic to the core network, where it would be extracted and passed on to its destination.
-This meant every carrier needed lots of DSLAMS to cope with the demands of their users.
-An IP DSLAM extracts the IP traffic at the first telephone exchange.
+This meant every carrier needed lots of DSLAMs to cope with the demands of their users.
+IP-specific models extract the IP traffic at the first telephone exchange.
 As IP traffic takes up less space than other traffic, each DSLAM can cope with more users.
-More users using less equipment means more savings for the carrier, while the user gets a faster connection.
+More users using less equipment means more savings for the carrier, and in most cases also a faster connection for the user.